What is fetal growth restriction (FGR)?

 - Immune system

 - The baby is at a high risk of infection.
-Therefore, there are strategies to prevent them and to use antibiotics quickly when needed.
+Therefore, there are strategies to prevent them and to use antibiotics when needed.

 Most babies born with early-onset FGR will catch up in growth.
 By the age of 2-3 years, many will reach a size that is normal for their age, taking into account their early birth.